The Plaza at Harmon Meadow

+The Plaza at Harmon Meadow offers a gross leasable area of 400000 sqft of shopping.
+The complex also includes the Meadowlands Convention Center, which includes 61000 sqft of exhibition space.
+There is a 14-screen Showplace Theatres, which opened in October 2009.
+Other shopping options in the mall are a Walmart and Sam's Club located east of the New Jersey Turnpike, near Route 3 and Interchange 16E, and a Best Buy.
+There are several hotels with a total of 1,200 rooms located throughout the complex.

 The Plaza at Harmon Meadow is bound on the south by Route 3 and Paterson Plank Road.
 The mall is accessible via the bus lines 78 from Newark, 85 from New Jersey (Jersey City and Union City), and the 190 and 320 interstate bus lines, which travel to and from the Port Authority Bus Terminal in Midtown Manhattan.

 From June 30 to July 1, 2012, it was host to BronyCon, a fan based convention for the television program My Little Pony: Friendship is Magic.

 In 2015, the Meadowlands Exposition Center, which is located in the Plaza, became the hosting location for the East Coast Comicon, having moved there from Asbury Park.